RajeshwariMarigoudra/registration-page/README.md

 - **Update UI**.
 Customize the layout and components to fit your design requirements.
 - **Integrate Backend**.
 Connect with a backend service for user data storage and authentication.

-## Support

-For any issues or inquiries, please email `riybuzniz@gmail.com`.

-## Feedback

-We value your feedback!
-Share your suggestions or report bugs by reaching out to `riybuzniz@gmail.com`.

-## License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute it as per your needs.